PoisotLab/ms_network_prediction/manuscript.md

 variation over space [@Trojelsgaard2016EcoNet; @Baiser2019EcoRul], and
 established network ecology as an important emerging component of biogeography and macroecology.
-But our understanding of network structure, and in particular across space, is limited by availability of data.
+But our understanding of network structure, and in particular across space, is limited by the availability of data.
 Characterizing a network requires an exhaustive list of species interactions at the sampled location, and these data remain extremely scarce.
-This is because sampling ecological interactions is extremely difficult [@Jordano2016SamNet]; in turn, the difficulty of sampling interactions can lead to biases in our estimate of the sampling of network structure [@deAguiar2019RevBia].
+This is because sampling ecological interactions is extremely difficult [@Jordano2016SamNet]; in turn, the difficulty of sampling interactions can lead to biases in our estimate of network structure [@deAguiar2019RevBia].
 As many ecological systems, ecological networks have entered their "long now" [@Carpenter2002EcoFut], where contemporary actions will have long-term, low-predictability consequences, sometimes over centuries [@Burkle2013PlaInt].
 It is therefore imperative to develop a roadmap that would enable prediction (for the present) and forecasting